alcenchiu/alcenchiu.github.io/README.md

 ## Introduction <img align="right" width="220" height="220" src="/assets/IMG/template_logo.png">

 The gender pay gap has been a longstanding issue in the United States.
 In 2022, women earned roughly 82% of what men earned.
-This is similar to 2002, when women made roughly 80% of what men earned, showing that the gender pay gap has persisted at a similar rate over the past 20 years (Pew Research Center 2023).
+This is similar to 2002, when women made roughly 80% of what men earned, showing that the gender pay gap has persisted at a similar rate over the past 20 years (Aragão 2023).
 This machine learning model is motivated by this fact, and looks to see whether the gender of an individual plays a significant role in predicting an individual’s wage income.

 This project utilizes the 2021 American Community Survey, an annual demographic survey conducted by the U.S. Census Bureau.
 This survey provided numerous characteristics of individuals in the U.S., including but not limited to the gender characteristics that were incorporated into the machine learning models in the project.